-The Memory Hold The Door induction ceremony was held on January 23, 2014 at the Kiawah Island Golf Resort during the 2014 South Carolina Bar Convention on Kiawah Island, S.C.
-The 2014 Memory Hold The Door inductees are:
+The Memory Hold The Door induction ceremony will be held on January 22, 2015 at the Columbia Metropolitan Convention Center during the 2015 South Carolina Bar Convention in Columbia, S.C.
+The 2015 Memory Hold The Door inductees are:

 During Orientation, examples from four Memory Hold The Door biographies are cited to highlight the professional virtues that law students and lawyers should cultivate.
 In addition, the law library mounts a display that celebrates the lives and accomplishments of the four Memory Hold The Door honorees.
 The attorneys honored in the current display are: